Boj (TV series)

 Boj is an animated children's television series created by Claire Underwood, Dave Ingham, and David Hodgson for Pesky Productions.
 The series ran from 19 May 2014 to 9 February 2015 on CBeebies.
-The series centres on the adventures and "boj-a-boom(ing)" young bilby named Boj and his rest of the gang spring into action in Giggly Park.
+The series centres on the adventures of a "boj-a-boom(ing)" young bilby named Boj and the rest of his gang as they spring into action in Giggly Park.